homurachan/cisTEM_simulate_pytorch/README.md

 pytorch, numpy, scipy, mrcfile

+## Update 20260710

+This version fixes two major bugs.
+The checkerboard artifacts if using --radiation-damage.
+The very high amplitude near zero frequency.

 # Usage

 To begin with, you need a PDB file and a RELION STAR file containing sampling points.